jake-dame/reductor/docs/4-arch.md

 # Architecture & Package Structure

+# Overview

+`reductor` consists of a number of packages.
+The main package, `core`, representing the "domain" classes, is the core of the code base.
+It is largely a Domain-Driven Design (DDD).

+Outside of the `core` package, are several data flow and program execution packages:

++ `app`: program runner, as well as container for program-wide data/classes
++ `io`: handles I/O of MusicXML and MIDI data
++ `parsing`: validates, sanitizes, and parses input MIDI/MusicXML files
++ `core`: internal domain models and algorithms
++ `dev`: development helpers, debugging, file catalog

 # parsing

 The main purpose of the parsing package is to convert raw MIDI/MusicXML data into objects.
 Invalid files, important high-level metadata, etc., is handled at this stage.
 In other words, it is at this stage that the MIDI file is validated -- though not necessarily the musical data within.